 Delaying can get you in serious trouble.
-At the same time, responding quickly on your own can also prove problematic because people who aren’t represented by an attorney often say or do the wrong things, and those mistakes are later used against them.
+At the same time, responding quickly on your own can also prove problematic because people who aren’t represented by a Grand Junction DUI lawyer often say or do the wrong things, and those mistakes are later used against them.

 I can’t stress enough how important it is that you proceed with urgent caution.

 As a Grand Junction DUI defense lawyer, I have dedicated my life and career to defending people who’ve been unfairly or excessively charged with crimes in Colorado.
 I have seen first-hand how overaggressive prosecutors and police can ruin people’s lives over a single mistake.